 In the morning, place your baking stone in your oven at the bottom 1/3 position and turn it on to 500ºF for a 1-hour pre-heat.

 When your oven is preheated, take one of your loaves out of the fridge and cut a piece of parchment paper to fit the top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it, so the dough is now resting on the parchment paper and the peel.
 Score the top of your batard with a crescent slash from top of the loaf to bottom at about 30º from loaf to blade.

 As my wife confirmed, this is the best set of white country sourdough loaves I’ve made.
 No doubt about it.
 I brought one loaf to our family Easter lunch, and it was gone in record time.
-Everyone commented on how soft and tender the crumb was, and how the sour flavor was so subtle it only shows its head barely at the end.
+Everyone commented on how soft and tender the crumb was, and how the sour flavor was so subtle, it only shows its head barely at the end.
 The young levain does impart a remarkable, complex taste without overpowering things.

 The crust was incredibly brittle, it was almost thin like a tortilla chip.
 Incredible.
 Even after the loaf sat out for a half of a week, it was soft, and easy to cut through and that’s saying a lot here in New Mexico where things dry out to cracker-like consistency in a matter of hours.
 Look at the range of colors in that crust!

 The crumb on these loaves was superbly soft and tender.
 90% hydration makes the inside of these loaves almost resemble a custard; it’s that moist in there.
 Pulling pieces apart with your hands has the crumb springing after it snaps irregularly, a most satisfying sight, one that reminds me of my Italian family breaking large pieces of bread at the dinner table.